Urban Alert

 Consistency & clarity

-Inconsistent labels and capitalisation, especially around the “Edit” action, caused uncertainty.
+Inconsistent labels and capitalisation, especially around the “Edit” action, caused uncertainty and reduced confidence.

 Report Scanability